dhanashrikandre/news-sentiment-dashboard/ReadMe.md.txt

 ## Features

-- Pulls top headlines from GNews API for multiple countries
+- Pulls top headlines from RSS Feeds for multiple countries
 - Analyzes sentiment using VADER
 - Displays a world sentiment map and word cloud